Mike Oriard

-Mike Oriard is a former professional American football player and college administrator and professor.
+Mike Oriard (born May 26, 1948) is an American former professional football player who was an offensive lineman for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish.
+After his football career, he became a college administrator and professor.

 Early life and education

 Oriard was born in Spokane, Washington.
 He was a standout athlete at Gonzaga Preparatory School in Spokane.

 A graduate of the University of Notre Dame, he was a walk-on player in its football team.

 Career

 Oriard played offensive lineman for four seasons for the Kansas City Chiefs.

 After retiring from football, he earned his PhD at Stanford and became a professor of English and later Associate Dean of the College of Liberal Arts at Oregon State University.
 His academic work has centered on American sports nonfiction in multiple media.